john-kheir/home/docs/config/main.md

 <a id="logging"></a>
-## logging
+## [logging]

-In this section you define how core0 processes logs from running jobs.
+In this section you define how Core0 processes logs from running processes.

 Available loggers types are:

-- **console**: prints logs on stdout (console) of core0
+- **console**: prints logs on stdout (console) of Core0
-- **redis**: stores logs into bolt db files
+- **redis**: forwards logs to Redis

-For each logger you define log levels, specifying which log levels are logged to this logger
+For each logger you define log levels, specifying which log levels are logged to this logger.

 Example:

 ```
 [logging]
 [logging.console]
 type = "console"
 levels = [1, 2, 4, 7, 8, 9]

 [logging.redis]
 type = "redis"
 levels = [1, 2, 4, 7, 8, 9]
 address = "127.0.0.1:6379"
-	# batch_size (wrongly named) is how many log messages are kept in the queue
-	# if the Redis queue length reached this limit, the queue will start to be trimmed
-	# so older log messages will be dropped
 batch_size = 1000
 ```

+In the above example:

+- The `[logging]` can be omitted since there are no shared settings for both loggers
+- The second logger, of type `redis`, specifies with `batch_size` (wrongly chosen name) how many log messages are kept in the queue before older log messages will get dropped

 See the section [Logging](../monitoring/logging.md) for more details about logging.

 <a id="stats"></a>
-## stats
+## [stats]

+This is where the statistics loggings is configured.

+Here's an example:

 ```
 [stats]
-# `interval` is deprecated and should be removed from the config files
 interval = 60000 # milliseconds (1 min)

-# Redis stats aggregator, use the Redis lua script to aggregate statistics outed by jobs
 [stats.redis]
-# `enabled`
 enabled = true
 flush_interval = 10 # seconds
 address = "127.0.0.1:6379"
 ```

+In this example there is one shared setting for all statistics logging, in this case specifying the `interval` (is deprecated)

 See the section [Stats](../monitoring/stats.md) for more details about stats.

 <a id="globals"></a>
-## globals
+## [globals]

+Here all global module parameters are set.

+Example:

 ```
-# global config available for built in modules
 [globals]
-# `fuse_storage` default g8ufs storage to use when not passed by the container.create command
 fuse_storage = ""
 ```

+With `fuse_storage` you can specify which FUSE storage needs to be mounted when nothing was passed by the `container.create` command.

 <a id="extension"></a>
-## extension
+## [extension]

 An extension is simply a new command or functionality to extend what core0 can do.
 This allows you to add new functionality and commands to core0 without actually changing its code.
 An extension works as a wrapper around the `core.system` command by wrapping the actual command call.